 Respond to the complainant.
 If the complaint involved discrimination or harassment, the response shall be in writing and shall be submitted within 180 days after the administrator or Title IX/504 coordinator received the complaint.

-A complainant who is not satisfied with the administrator’s or the Title IX/504 coordinator’s decision regarding a complaint may appeal the decision to the superintendent.
+If either the complainant or the accused party is not satisfied with the administrator’s or the Title IX/504 coordinator’s decision regarding a complaint her or she may appeal the decision to the superintendent.

 This appeal must be in writing.